Our Nosey Story

 The seizure order was served on Franciszka Liebel, who then placed Nosey in her cramped trailer where she would remain for almost 30 hours straight.
 As if to make one last statement, Mrs. Liebel made Nosey suffer until the very last moment in her “care”.
 She didn’t have to lock Nosey up, but she did.
-After a night of waiting for appropriate transportation to arrive, and while the local sheriff’s office kept watch to ensure Liebel did not flee the jurisdiction, Nosey was sucessfully transported to the Elephant Sanctuary in Tennessee.
+After a night of waiting for appropriate transportation to arrive, and while the local sheriff’s office kept watch to ensure Liebel did not flee the jurisdiction, Nosey was successfully transported to the Elephant Sanctuary in Tennessee.

 Liebel did not go down without a fight.
 It took a 10-hour trial with multiple witnesses including several elephant experts and several appeals to ensure that custody of Nosey would NEVER be returned to Liebel.
 Finally, almost two years to the day, on November, 4, 2019, Circuit Court Judge, Mark Craig, dismissed Liebel’s appeal.

 Today Nosey continues to live at the Sanctuary where she is enjoying making her own choices to eat and drink when she wants to, wallow in the mud when she wants to, to knock down trees when she wants to, and everything that brings her happiness on her own terms.
 She has now met Tarra the Asian Elephant who resides at the sanctuary.
 Nosey has not touched and socialized with her own kind for most of her life.
 Havng this opportunity is vital for elephants as they thrive and flourish while connecting with other elephants.
 In the wild, Nosey would have remained with her mother her entire life.
 She just now gets to meet another elephant after more than three decades.
 She is thriving under the care of the sanctuary’s extraordinary caregivers and veterinary care staff.
 We are so overjoyed at Nosey’s freedom after all her years suffering in captivity.

 * See below: Alabama court order and announcement from the sanctuary *